Samsursekh/Placement-Practice/Interview_material/General/job_success.md

 # reference notes ==>

-Hi, I want to get a referal for a current opening for Frontend Developer role in your company.
-The role suits my experience and skills. please accept my invite so that I can share my resume for the same.I have a solid understanding of the MERN stack required for these positions, and I am confident that my skills and knowledge make me a strong candidate for the role.
-I am excited about the opportunity to apply my skills and experience to real-world problems, and I believe that your company would be an excellent place for me to do so.Thank you!
+Hi, I am Priyanka Phulmante I want to get a referral for a current opening for a Full Stack Developer role in your company.
+The role suits my experience and skills. please accept my invitation so that I can share my resume for the same.
+I have a solid understanding of the MERN stack required for these positions, and I am confident that my skills and knowledge make me a strong candidate for the role.
+I am excited about the opportunity to apply my skills and experience to real-world problems, and I believe that your company would be an excellent place for me to do so.
+Thank you!